Jillian Shea, the CSE/CPSE secretary, maintains records for all students referred to the CSE/CPSE as required by New York State Guidelines.

 Marie Carrasco is NYS certified for grades 1-12 in Students With Disabilities certification.
 She works in the primary elementary 8:1:1 classroom.

 Barbara Cannon is special education teacher who provides consultant teacher, resource support, direct instruction, and transitional support services to students in grades seven and eight and in the high school.
 She also co-teaches in English 8 and US History 8.

 Katie Lambert is special education teacher who provides primary instruction to high school students through the 15:1 program.
 She currently teaches English, Global Studies, Participation in Government/Economics, and Algebra, and provides consultant support in Living Environment.
 She is supported by Sylvia Summers, licensed teaching assistant (LTA).

 Shannon Merwin is a special education teacher who provides transitional support, consultant teacher services, and resource support to high school level students.
 In addition, Mrs. Merwin co-teaches in English 11 and US History 11.

 Stephanie Nelen is a special education teacher who provides primary instruction instruction in English, Math, Science, Reading, Social Studies, Health, and Life Skills to students in grades seven through twelve in the basic academic life skills program.
-She is supported by Megan Allison, licensed teaching assistant (LTA).
+She is supported by Joann Gardner, licensed teaching assistant (LTA).